viriduty/protocol-periphery-v1/docs/MULTICALL.md

-# Batch SPG Function Calls Guide
+# Batch Periphery Function Calls
 ## Background
 Prior to this point, registering multiple IPs or performing other operations such as minting, attaching licensing terms, and registering derivatives requires separate transactions for each operation.
 This can be inefficient and costly.
 To streamline the process, you can batch multiple transactions into a single one.
 Two solutions are now available for this:

-1. **Batch SPG function calls:** Use [SPG's built-in `multicall` function](#batch-spg-function-calls-via-built-in-multicall-function).
+1. **Batch workflow function calls:** Use [workflow contract's built-in `multicall` function](#1-batch-workflow-function-calls-via-built-in-multicall-function).
-2. **Batch function calls beyond SPG:** Use the [Multicall3 Contract](#batch-function-calls-via-multicall3-contract).
+2. **Batch function calls beyond SPG:** Use the [Multicall3 Contract](#2-batch-function-calls-via-multicall3-contract).
----

-## 1. Batch SPG Function Calls via Built-in `multicall` Function
+## 1. Batch Workflow Function Calls via Built-in `multicall` Function

-Story Protocol Gateway (SPG) includes a `multicall` function that allows you to combine multiple read or write operations into a single transaction.
+Workflow contracts include a `multicall` function that allows you to combine multiple read or write operations into a single transaction.

 ### Function Definition